alexgaas/text_idx/README.md

 ```

 ### TODO
+- `merge` phase is not implemented yet
+- `serde` (serialization / deserialization) level is not separated from LSM.
+It is though mixed up -
+I used manual byte serialization / deserialization for write ahead log and `ObjectMapper` for string structured tables
 - `text_idx` uses `RandomAccessFile` for most of IO operations.
 This IO API in fact is
 deprecated and have to be replaced with `FileChannel`.
 Details in this article -
   https://github.com/alexgaas/java_file_io